How to Run a Charity Auction: Step by Step Guide

 TL;DR

 Run a successful charity auction in seven steps.
 (1) Set your goal and timeline.
 (2) Recruit your committee.
-(3) Get items.
-Experiences and consignment travel work well.
-(4) Set up your auction platform.
-(5) Promote with email and social.
-(6) Run your event with mobile bidding.
-(7) Process payments and thank donors.
-We cite GiveSmart, DoJiggy, OneCause, and other experts.
+(3) Procure items: experiences and consignment travel work best.
+(4) Set up your auction platform with mobile bidding.
+(5) Promote with email and social media.
+(6) Run your event with no-app mobile bidding and instant checkout.
+(7) Process payments and thank donors within 48 hours.
+According to CharityAuctions.com platform data, organizations using mobile bidding raise an average of 43% more per event.
 Create your free auction to get started.
+No credit card required.

 Why run a charity auction?